Konamiman/Z280TechnicalManual/9-On-Chip_Peripherals.md

 The Z280 MPU's on-chip DMA devices can be linked together to provide for DMA transfers to non-contiguous memory locations.
 In a linked configuration, one channel, called the master DMA, controls the actual data transfers to the memory and/or peripheral devices; the second channel, called the linked DMA, is used to load the master DMA's control registers from memory when the master DMA completes an operation.
 The master DMA signals the linked DMA when a transaction is completed via an internal "ready" input to the linked DMA.
 The linked DMA then initiates the transfers that load the master DMA's control registers from memory, allowing the master DMA to perform multiple data transfer operations without any CPU intervention.

-Control bits in the DMA Master Control register allow DMA3 to be linked to DMA1, with DMA1 the master DMA and DMA3 the linked DMA, and DMA2 to be linked to DMAO, with DMAO the master DMA and DMA2 the linked DMA.
+Control bits in the DMA Master Control register allow DMA3 to be linked to DMA1, with DMA1 the master DMA and DMA3 the linked DMA, and DMA2 to be linked to DMA0, with DMA0 the master DMA and DMA2 the linked DMA.

 When the linked DMA loads the master DMA's registers, the registers are written in the following order: